Cwantic/Documentation/Python/Study.md

     - Add SOLUTION input        : Add an access to the solution
     - Add TEXT output           : Add an output text in the script brick
     - Add FILENAME output       : Add an output filename that can be edit by the user by double clic
+    - Add CONSOLE output        : Add an output text list in the script brick
     - Save                      : Save the script definition
     - Remove                    : Remove the selected item
 ```